lineklemensen/PRJ3/docs/appendices/Acceptance test specifcation.md

     \hline
     \textbf{No.} & \textbf{Action} & \textbf{Expected result} & \textbf{Actual result} & \textbf{(OK/FAIL)}\\
     \hline
     \textbf{1} & Open the Terminal UI  & A message saying "Choose the rooms for this route" and a list of all rooms appear on the UI.
-A finish and cancel option appear as well & - & - \\
+A finish and cancel option appear as well & - & OK \\
     \hline
-    \textbf{2} & Choose room 1, 2, and 3 & Room 1, 2 and 3 are marked & - & - \\
+    \textbf{2} & Choose room 1, 2, and 3 & Room 1, 2 and 3 are marked & - & OK \\
     \hline
-    \textbf{3} & Navigate to and select 'Finish selecting' & A confirmation message saying "These are your chosen rooms" and a list of the chosen rooms is displayed & & \\
+    \textbf{3} & Navigate to and select 'Finish selecting' & A confirmation message saying "These are your chosen rooms" and a list of the chosen rooms is displayed & & OK\\
     \hline
-    \textbf{4} & 'Deny' is selected & All rooms are deselected & - & - \\
+    \textbf{4} & 'Deny' is selected & All rooms are deselected & - & OK \\
     \hline
 \end{tabularx}
 \caption{Acceptance test - Use Case 2 - Extension 3 - The dispensary nurse selects the "Deny" option}